Travel details

 -

-A landmark of Cappadocia where an entire massive rock mountain was turned into a fortress.
+A landmark of Cappadocia where an entire massive rock forms a fortress.

-From the summit, you can take in panoramic views of the surrounding strange rock formations and villages—an excellent lookout point.
+From the top, you can enjoy panoramic views of the surrounding rock formations and villages, making it an excellent lookout point.

-Countless rooms and passages have been carved into the rock, leaving strong traces of ancient life.
+Countless rooms and passages have been carved into the rock, leaving vivid traces of ancient life.

 [Japanese Guide]